National Register Listings in

 In the 19th century, Windham County experienced industrial and technological advancements, with the textile industry taking center stage.
 The county became a hub for cotton mills, which helped drive its economic prosperity.
 However, as with many other areas, the Great Depression hit Windham County hard, causing economic downturn and job losses.
 Despite these challenges, the county has endured, preserving its historical charm and continuing to thrive as a diverse and vibrant region.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Windham County, Connecticut.
+This timeline provides a condensed summary of the historical journey of Windham County, Connecticut.

 • 1686 - Windham County is founded and established as a county in Connecticut